-- Internal Control over Financial Reporting
+Internal Control Over Financial Reporting

-Properly designed systems of internal control provide your organization with the ability to process and record accurate monthly and year-end transactions and annual financial reports.
+A properly designed system of internal control provide your organization with the ability to process and record accurate monthly and year-end transactions and annual financial reports.

 Our audit includes a review and evaluation of the internal controls relating to financial reporting.
 Common attributes of a properly designed system of internal control for financial reporting are as follows: